Scale test sites

 - Research projects

 The sites’ energy resources have been assessed using surface-mounted waverider buoys with integral downward pointing acoustic doppler profiler (ADCP) measuring currents respectively.
-Multibeam sonar, sub-bottom profiling and magnetometer surveys of both sites have also been completed, with further environmental surveys currently underway.
+Multibeam sonar, sub-bottom profiling and magnetometer surveys of both sites have also been completed.